ba-perez/birds-eye-view/README.md

 ## Getting Started

-The code used in this study is ran on Google Earth Engine Javascript and Python.
+The code used in this study is ran on Google Earth Engine (GEE) JavaScript and Python.
 Before you begin, make sure you have the following:

 **1. Google Earth Engine account:** If you don't have one, sign up for a Google Earth Engine account at [earthengine.google.com](earthengine.google.com).

 **2. Python environment:** make sure you have an environment that can run Python scripts.
 The code in this repository was written using Visual Studio Code, which can be installed from [code.visualstudio.com](code.visualstudio.com).

 **3. Google Earth Engine Python API:** Install the Earth Engine Python API by following the instructions [here](https://developers.google.com/earth-engine/guides/python_install).

 ## Usage

-Step-by-step instructions on how to use the code.Link to each script in order:

-1. Image Preprocessing...
+The details about parameter setting are described in each script.

+The JavaScript code runs in the GEE code editor with out the need to install additional packages.
+Simply copy the desired code to your own repository.

+The Python code requires the Google Earth Engine API, as described in [Getting Started](#getting-started), and additional modules which are listed at the beginning of each script.
+A guide to the installation of Python modules can be found [here]([code.visualstudio.com](https://docs.python.org/3/installing/index.html)).